dean-chin-altimetrik/crossplane-tutorial/crossplane-general.md

 Here is a list of gocthas that I discovered when using crossplane.

 - Sometimes VPC does not delete cleanly because GuardDuty automatically injects a SecurityGroup to the VPC and it is not managed by Crossplane so it cannot delete.
 For now, I have to go in and delete it manually.
-Once I delete the security group, it will
+Once I delete the security group, the VPC automatically deletes successfully.